Security

 - The checkout page's Content Security Policy prevents any script from reading the payment iframe

 You do not need PCI certification to use Von Payments.
-All three front-end integration paths (Hosted Checkout, Embedded Fields, and Elements) using the server-side Payment Intents engine keep real card data inside the iframe boundary; your PCI scope stays at SAQ-A (the simplest level).
+Both front-end integration paths (Hosted Checkout and Embedded Fields — in either embed or elements mode) using the server-side Payment Intents engine keep real card data inside the iframe boundary; your PCI scope stays at SAQ-A (the simplest level).
 The only path that would pull you out of SAQ-A is sending raw card data through your own server — and our API does not accept real card data for processing.

 Sandbox note: In test mode you can submit a published, synthetic test card number to the sandbox emulator to exercise the flow without real card data.
 This path is sandbox-only, never reaches a real processor, and does not collect CVV or expiry.
 Live keys cannot use it.